 On top of the monthly whisky, they also do additional optional add-ins.
 Sometimes it will be the whisky from the previous months or a special bottle to add in.

-Cost-wise, you are looking, on average, $140 a bottle, depending on what it is.
-For some of these whiskies, they are worth more than that.
+Cost-wise, you are looking, on average, $130 a bottle, depending on what it is.
+Some of these whiskies are worth more than that.
+The special bottles they offer to bundle in your order can be double the price, but they’re optional.

 Like a real whisky club, they also do virtual tastings, and there is an active community of whisky lovers.
-Unlike Costco, you feel like you’re a part of something special, not just a fish in a big sea of whisky brokerage power.
+They also offer discounts and access to events through their whisky network.
+Admittedly, I haven’t taken much advantage of those.
+Unlike other subscription services, you feel like you’re a part of something special, not just a fish in a big sea of whisky brokerage power.

-When I first joined, I told myself I would only try it out for a month.
+When I joined in December 2020, I told myself I would only try it out for a month (a monthly whisky subscription seemed excessive).
 Well, almost two years on, and I am still a member.
-Being exposed to whiskies you might have bought yourself expands your whisky horizons.
+It’s nice not having to linger in the aisles of Dan Murphy’s looking through their whisky cabinets for something to try.

 If you do decide to try The Whisky Club, by using my referral link here, we both get free whisky.
 I have no idea what the free whisky is.
 They say it depends on availability, but if you were going to join anyway and try it out, free whisky is free.